liushooter/psql-tips/README.md

 # How to display teh website

-Once built, you simply need to open the index.html file from the oublic directory in your favorite browser.
+Once built, you simply need to open the index.html file from the public directory in your favorite browser.